 Diane Kee is a Fellow at Cohen Milstein, and a member of the firm’s Fellowship Program.
 In this role, Ms. Kee works on litigation matters spanning the firm’s antitrust, consumer protection, civil rights and employment litigation, human rights, and securities practice groups.

 Ms. Kee received her B.A. from University of Wisconsin, where she was a Wisconsin Academic Excellence Scholar.
-She received her J.D. from University of Michigan Law School, where she was a finalist for the 2021 Henry M. Campbell Moot Court Competition, Articles Editor for Michigan Law Review and the Treasurer of the Michigan Law Mock Trial Team and the Asian Pacific American Law Students Association.
+She received her J.D., cum laude, from University of Michigan Law School, where she was a finalist for the 2021 Henry M. Campbell Moot Court Competition, Articles Editor for Michigan Law Review and the Treasurer of the Michigan Law Mock Trial Team and the Asian Pacific American Law Students Association.
 During law school, Ms. Kee was also a legal intern for Women’s Law Project and Planned Parenthood Federation of America, and she published Reclaiming Access to Truth in Reproductive Healthcare After National Institute of Family & Life Advocates v.
 Becerra, 119 Mich.
 L. Rev. 175 (2020).

 Prior to law school, Ms. Kee was an aide to the Chambers of Justice Elena Kagan for the Supreme Court of the United States for two years.